idexus/maui/src/Controls/samples/Controls.Sample.Fluent/info.md

 ### Additional `out` parameter

-For all constructors, it generates additional constructor with the `out` parameter.
+Additional constructors with the `out` parameter are generated for all public constructors.

 usage: